liferay-search/liferay-docs/en/user/articles/120-search/04-searching-for-assets/01-searching-for-assets-intro.markdown

 you?*) and lots of matching results are returned (anything with either the word *vacation* or *space* is returned).

-In addition to full text search, advanced search syntax is supported. @product@ relies on the underlying search engine for this behavior, so consult the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-query-string-query.html#query-string-syntax) or
+In addition to full text search, advanced search syntax is supported. @sharepoint@ relies on the underlying search engine for this behavior, so consult the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-query-string-query.html#query-string-syntax) or